 Although the symptoms first began in 2007, Greg was diagnosed with Focal Dystonia 2008.
 By 2011 the right hand was barley useable.

-Because Focal Dystonia has no anatomical origin, and that there is no effective medical cure, Greg was compelled to give up much of his career and professional development devoting his energy to recovering motor control of his hand while simultaneously mainting his career.
+Because Focal Dystonia has no anatomical origin, and that there is no effective medical cure, Greg was compelled to give up much of his career and professional development devoting his energy to recovering motor control of his hand.

 In late 2011 recovery finally seemed attainable, but it has required a great amount of work to retrain deep neural pathways from the brain to the hand.
-This retraining continues today.
-Though recovering lost skills has been exciting, it has also come at a cost.
+Although this retraining continues today, in early 2020 it became clear the Greg has made a FULL RECOVERY!
 Click here to read Greg's Focal Dystonia Blog.